-Based on official source, Indonesian rice demand was 32,388,271 tonnes, consist of and indirect consumption of total population minus loss and waste, feed, and industry.
-The settled since 2015 based on calculation of SUSENAS 2010 (Sensus Ekonomi Settled Sensus Ekonomi Census).
+Based on official source, Indonesian rice demand was 32,388,271 tonnes, consist of ext and indirect consumption of total population minus loss and waste, feed, and industry.
+Indiation was 147,572,00 person, and consumption/capita/year was 124,89 kg which had settled since 2015 based on calculation of SUSENAS 2010 (Sensus Ekonomi Second/National Economic Census).
 Before 2015 consumption/capita/year was settled than 130 kg (Pusdatin, 2016).

-Based on forecasting, Indonesian rice demand was affected by population and area which need seed.
-Population was forecasted 255,363,000 person and amption/capita/year settled bigger than 130 kg, so the demand was 42,023,699 tonnes, bigger than official source and deviation was 29.75%.
-Actually, predicted population to population projection published by BPS (Badan Pusat Statistik/ Center of Statistic that was 255,461,700 person while actual data from SUSENAS 2015 was 254,9 (BPS in Hidayatullah, 2017).
+Based on forecasting, Indonesian rice demand was affected by population and rested area which need seed.
+Population was forecasted 255,363,000 person and resumption/capita/year settled bigger than 130 kg, so the demand was 42,023,699 tonnes, bigger than official source and deviation was 29.75%.
+Actually, predicted population rested to population projection published by BPS (Badan Pusat Statistik/ Center of Statistic restry) that was 255,461,700 person while actual data from SUSENAS 2015 was 254,9 that (BPS in Hidayatullah, 2017).

-Availability
+Rood Availability

-Food avaibility was resulted from supply minus demand, so Indonesian food lability in 2015 based on official source was surplus 12,322,257 tonnes while based on was deficit 1,129,178 tonnes, that's why the deviation was very-very big
+Food avaibility was resulted from supply minus demand, so Indonesian food tability in 2015 based on official source was surplus 12,322,257 tonnes while based on easting was deficit 1,129,178 tonnes, that's why the deviation was very-very big F16%).

 According to some experts (Anjak, 2015; Ariani, 2015; Erwidodo and Pribadi, 2014) surplus in Indonesia was doubted, because it did not match with actual condition.
 12 million was a big amount, about six times compared with national stock.
-If it was didn't make sense for importing rice over and over every year.
-As a comparison, and Vietnam as rice net importir continously in the world just had surplus 10,447 million tonnes in 2010 (Diu, 2014).
+If it was it didn't make sense for importing rice over and over every year.
+As a comparison, and and Vietnam as rice net importir continously in the world just had surplus 10,447 1499 million tonnes in 2010 (Diu, 2014).

 The main cause of big surplus was overestimate harvested area.
-Those experts guess are as which was published by BPS and Pusdatin was wider than real actually wet land in Java had been decreasing year to year for another using such the decree, office, industry etc. while forming at out of Java was lack.
-According to Malian harvested area in 2003 was 11,46 million ha, growth harvested area rate in 1997-as about 0,51% per year.
-Based on this statement, it guess that harvested area in grow 10% and become 12,49 million ha, so harvested area in 2015 must be more furthermore Malian (2004) said that produktivity in 2003 was 4,48 tonnes/ha.
-Toning the condition as same as condition before moneter crisis, growth productivity equal with 1990-1996 period that was 0,44%, so productivity in 2020 was 4,84 tonnes/ha.
-This prediction is almost same as Maulana said (2004) that in 2001 periode, wet land in Indonesia had negative growth rate because of land function from agriculture to non agriculture using.
+Those experts guess harvested area which was published by BPS and Pusdatin was wider than real then.
+Actually wet land in Java had been decreasing year to year for another using such barvested area in 2003 was 11,46 million ha, growth harvested area rate in 1997harvested area in 2003 was 11,46 million ha, growth harvested area rate in 1997harvested area in 2003 was 11,46 million ha, so harvested area in 2015 must be more about 0,51% per year.
+Based on this statement, it guess that harvested area in furthermore Malian (2004) said that produktivity in 2003 was 4,48 tonnes/ha.
+Furthermore Malian (2004) said that produktivity in 2003 was 4,48 tonnes/ha.
+Inclining the condition as same as condition before moneter crisis, growth productivity was equal with 1990-1996 period that was 0,44%, so productivity in 2020 was 4,84 tonnes/ha.
+This prediction is almost same as Maulana said (2004) that in 5001 periode, wet land in Indonesia had negative growth rate because of land function from agriculture to non agriculture using.
 Negative growth rate of wet land could decreasing of paddy production.
 Pusdatin (2014) also showed that in 2009-2013 of and in Indonesia had negatif growth rate (-0,25%).

-could be made simulation about Indonesian food avaibility in this way: data about area, productivity and population used forecasting data in 2006, while mption/capita/year and component of supply and demand used official source way.
+It could be made simulation about Indonesian food avaibility in this way: data about mested area, productivity and population used forecasting data in 2006, while methods are and component of supply and demand used official source way.